diegob1212/BIManalyst_g_24/A5/README.md

 ---

 ## 8. Individual Future Outlook
+**s251895**

 **Will I use OpenBIM tools in my thesis?**
-Yes — the course gave me enough confidence to apply OpenBIM workflows to a structural or sustainability topic.
+As an exchange student, the idea of my thesis is quite far now, but the course gave me enough confidence to apply OpenBIM workflows to a structural or sustainability topic.
+There will be for sure concepts of OpenBIM that I will use in my thesis in some years.

 **Will I use OpenBIM tools in professional life?**
 Very likely.
 Over the next 10 years, automation and model-based validation will be standard in design offices.
 Knowing how to inspect and script IFC files gives a real advantage.